Senior Research Fellowships in Basic Biomedical Science

 Additional funding is available to enable institutions to recruit exceptional scientists to the UK from overseas.
 The International Recruitment Supplement (IRS) is designed to be part of the fellowship, providing a competitive start-up package and covering some of the other costs associated with an individual’s recruitment.
 Candidates are advised to speak to their host institution before submitting a preliminary application.

 Fellowships may be taken up on a part-time employment basis, where appropriate.

 This Fellowship is subject to competitive rolling scientific review every five years, and renewed awards will be funded on the basis that the Trust and the host institution will each provide 50 per cent of the Fellow's employment costs for the duration of any renewal period.

-You should have between five and normally ten years' research experience (from the date of your viva to the date of your preliminary application) at postdoctoral level, or veterinary equivalent, and have a substantial record of publications in your chosen area of research in leading international journals.
+You should have between seven and normally twelve years' research experience (from the date of your viva to the decision date, i.e. interview) at postdoctoral level, or veterinary equivalent, and have a substantial record of publications in your chosen area of research in leading international journals.